ExpediaGroup/flyte-jira/README.md

 * Clone this repo
 * Run `go build`
 * Run `FLYTE_API_URL=http://.../ JIRA_HOST=https://...
 JIRA_USER=...
 JIRA_PASSWORD=... ./flyte-jira`
-* Fill in this command with the relevant API url, jira host, jira user and jira password environment variables
+* Fill in this command with the relevant API url, Jira host, Jira user and Jira password environment variables

 ### Docker
 To build and run from docker